July 6, 2023

 Contact: Brian Consiglio, 573-882-9144, firstname.lastname@example.org

-Today, the National Academy of Inventors (NAI) named Randall Prather to its 2022 Fellows Program.
-Prather, a Curators’ Distinguished Professor in the University of Missouri College of Agriculture, Food and Natural Resources, joins the ranks of an elite group of academic inventors recognized for their research and intellectual property contributions.
+Randall Prather, a Curators' Distinguished Professor, was officially inducted into the National Academy of Inventors (NAI) last month in Washington D.C., as part of its 2022 Fellows Program, where he joins the ranks of an elite group of academic inventors recognized for their research and intellectual property contributions.

 “I was pleasantly surprised to be named a NAI Fellow,” Prather said.
 “It is a nice recognition to have, especially with MU being a member of the Association of American Universities (AAU), and I think it also represents not just me but all my collaborators and team members that have contributed to our research efforts over the years.”